wlsf82/cv/README.md

 In 2018, I started an online school called Talking About Testing, and for three years, I worked on it as a side-project.
 The school is focused on teaching all about testing automation.

-The school already has eight courses in Portuguese and seven courses in English.
+The school already has nine courses in Portuguese and seven courses in English.

-Summing up the number of students on both platforms, I already have more than 5K students.
+Summing up the number of students on both platforms (Coursify.me and Udemy), I already have more than 6.5K students.

 From February of 2021, I'm taking the school to its next level, and I'm making it my full-time job, where I intend to recycle old-courses, launch new ones, besides other smaller improvements here and there.